GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 |   `=`    | `arg1=value` | Returns default value otherwise inputted to its parameter.
 Must locate after normal parameter. |

 **Argument**
-Argument is a value/object being passed to the function parameter and those passed values and objects will be processed by the function code.
+Argument is a value or object being passed to the function parameter and those passed values and objects will be processed by the function code.

 Examples below show how function parameter and argument works: